 When using virtual network peering, the virtual networks can be in the same, or different, supported Azure regions.
-The virtual networks can be in the same, or different Azure subscriptions, as long as both subscriptions are assigned to the same Azure Active Directory tenant.
+The virtual networks can be in the same or different Azure subscriptions (even subscriptions belonging to different Azure Active Directory tenants).
 Before creating a peering, it's recommended that you familiarize yourself with all of the peering requirements and constraints.
 Bandwidth between resources in virtual networks peered in the same region is the same as if the resources were in the same virtual network.

 You can combine peering and a VPN gateway to create hub and spoke networks, where spoke virtual networks connect to a hub virtual network, and the hub connects to an on-premises network, for example.

 Resources in one virtual network cannot resolve the names of resources in a peered virtual network using Azure's built-in DNS.
 To resolve names in a peered virtual network, deploy your own DNS server, or use Azure DNS private domains.
 Resolving names between resources in a virtual network and on-premises networks also requires you to deploy your own DNS server.

 Azure utilizes role based access control (RBAC) to resources.
 Permissions are assigned to a scope in the following hierarchy: management group, subscription, resource group, and individual resource.
 To learn more about the hierarchy, see Organize your resources.
 To work with Azure virtual networks and all of their related capabilities such as peering, network security groups, service endpoints, and route tables, you can assign members of your organization to the built-in Owner, Contributor, or Network contributor roles, and then assign the role to the appropriate scope.
 If you want to assign specific permissions for a subset of virtual network capabilities, create a custom role and assign the specific permissions required for virtual networks, subnets and service endpoints, network interfaces, peering, network and application security groups, or route tables to the role.